Senior Policy Lead (Navigational Equipment Technical Standards) - Flexible Working Available

 We would like someone who is comfortable working in an advisory capacity, with previous experience of reviewing proposals, negotiating, and providing expert advice and guidance to leaders throughout a business.

-You will also hold a degree in an electronics, radio or radar related discipline.
+You will also hold a degree in an electronics, radio or radar related discipline or can demonstrate an equivalent combination of experience and qualification.

 The Maritime and Coastguard Agency (MCA) implements the government's maritime safety policy in the United Kingdom and works to prevent the loss of life and occurrence of pollution on the coast and at sea.